 What is hell, according to the Bible?

-You may be surprised to learn that these ideas about the afterlife are not what the Bible teaches.
+You may be surprised to learn that these ideas about what happens when we die are not what the Bible teaches.
 The Bible does not say that unbelievers are tormented forever in either a place of fiery torture or a place of dark seclusion from God.
 These ideas directly contradict one of the plainest statements in the Bible about the result of sin in a human life.
 At the end of a chapter describing the results of sin versus the results of righteousness, the apostle Paul wrote: “For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord” (Romans 6:23, emphasis added throughout).

 Paul makes it clear that the wages—the results—of sin in the life of a human being is eternal death.
 This directly contradicts the common teaching that the wages of sin is eternal life in hell.
 Paul’s words harmonize with Revelation 20:14 where the fate of the incorrigibly wicked is called “the second death” in “the lake of fire.”